 An image of a father and son in life vests, about to put a kayak in a lake.
-The Alberta Blue Cross logo is in the top left corner and the right hand side of the image has a blue background with National Injury Prevention Day typed in white.
+The Alberta Blue Cross logo is in the top left corner and the right side of the image has a blue background with National Injury Prevention Day typed in white.

 It’s important to live life to the fullest and take part in activities at home, on the road and at play but in doing so, always be aware of the accidents and injuries that can occur.
 Injury prevention is critical to saving the lives of your loved ones.